rossella-v/rossella.varvara/content/authors/admin/_index.md

   #  url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: #My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
 interests:
-  - Derivational morphology
+ # - Derivational morphology
-  - Computational models of meaning
+ # - Computational models of meaning
-  - Language resources
+ # - Language resources
-  - Corpus linguistics
+ # - Corpus linguistics

 # Education to show in About widget
 education: